 - Define the terms 'negotiation' and 'compromise'; - Understand the need to manage conflict or differences and suggest ways of doing this, through negotiation and compromise.

 Can you sort it?

-- Understand that they have the right to protect their personal body space; - Recognise how others' non-verbal signals indicate how they feel when people are close to their body space; - Suggest people they can talk to if they feel uncomfortable with other people's actions towards them.
+- Understand that they have the right to protect their personal body space; - Recognise how others' non-verbal signals indicate how they feel when people are close to their body space;

-Islands
+• Islands